 Retirement and Honors 2003+

-Within a few years, Ed also retired from teaching Sunday School at Wake Forest Baptist Church, and Ed and Jean retired from fudge making.
-But they did not truly retire from Wake Forest, as they live nearby and visit the campus often to see friends and attend special events.
-Ed and Jean also remain members of the Wake Forest Baptist Church, which blessed their marriage in 1952 and Ed’s ordination in 1955.
+But they did not leave the campus, visiting often to see friends, attend BSU meetings, and enjoy the quad.
+Ed and Jean remained members of the Wake Forest Baptist Church, which blessed their marriage in 1952 and Ed’s ordination in 1955.

 Retirement in 2003 did free up Ed and Jean to start one new career — as grandparents to new grandson Francisco Christman Shehee, born earlier that year.